 What if I miss a day?

 That’s ok, you can skip one day a week.
 It’s 10 minutes a day and 60 minutes a week.
+Just don’t let two days in a row of “missing out” sneak in.

-That’s ok too.
-You just start fresh the next day.
+Just start fresh the next day.
 It’s not about doing a Perfect Challenge.
 It’s about showing up and commit to yourself that you want to make a change.
 Can you remember the last time you learned something new?
 Sometimes you get it right from the start but more often you fail and try again.
 That’s why we do it together, to help each other back up again.

 Do I need to buy anything special or go somewhere?